Creating an Efficient Remote Higher Ed Marcomm Team

 As the COVID-19 crisis continues to unfold, we’ve been in frequent communication with our clients to facilitate discussions on a range of issues management and marketing topics.
 These conversations have evolved into a series of Brain Trust meetings where our higher ed colleagues can convene and talk openly about their challenges.
-Here are some insights gleaned from our first meeting, Creating an Efficient Remote Higher Ed Marcomm Team.
+Here are some insights gleaned from our first meeting on March 20, Creating an Efficient Remote Higher Ed Marcomm Team.

 Maintaining a Sense of Community

 In the transition from office life to remote work, you may realize the value of some of the face-to-face interactions you previously took for granted While there may not be 1:1 solutions for everything, there are a number of ways you can maintain strong relationships with your colleagues, managers, and direct reports.

 Just because you can’t be in the same room anymore doesn’t remove the need for your daily stand-up or weekly one-on-ones — in fact, they may be even more important.